 Humanity's success depends on the ability of humans to copy, and build on, the works of their predecessors.
 Over time, human society has accumulated technologies, skills and knowledge beyond the scope of any single individual.

-Now, two teams of scientists have independently shown that the strength of this cumulative culture depends on the size and interconnectedness of social groups. led Through laboratory experiments, they showed that complex cultural traditions — from making fishing nets to tying knots — last longer and improve faster at the hands of larger, more sociable groups.
+Now, two teams of scientists have independently shown that the strength of this cumulative culture depends on the size and interconnectedness of social groups.
+Through laboratory experiments, they showed that complex cultural traditions — from making fishing nets to tying knots — last longer and improve faster at the hands of larger, more sociable groups.
 This helps to explain why some groups, such as Tasmanian aboriginals, lost many valuable skills and technologies as their populations shrank.
-Check out this radar detector .It works for me!

 “For producing fancy tools and complexity, it’s better to be social than smart,” says psychologist Joe Henrich of the University of British Columbia in Vancouver, Canada, the lead author of one of the two studies, published today in Proceedings of the Royal Society B1.
 “And things that make us social are going to make us seem smarter.”